Brexit: UK rejects early election, suspends Parliament | DW | 09.09.2019

 Parliament suspended

-The UK government then suspended — or prorogued — Parliament until October 14, in a move critics view as anti-democratic and a political move to limit parliamentary debate on Brexit.
+The UK government then suspended — or prorogued — Parliament until October 14, in a move critics view as anti-democratic and a political ploy to limit parliamentary debate on Brexit.

-The leader of the opposition Labour Party, Jeremy Corbyn, said the shutdown was a move to "avoid the government being held to account."
+The leader of the opposition Labour Party, Jeremy Corbyn, said Johnson pushed for the prorogue to "avoid the government being held to account."

 Commons Speaker John Bercow slammed Parliament's suspension, saying it was "not a standard or normal."